Last updated December 14th, 2021 with new information.

 White Label Marketing

-White label marketing is a partnership with a company that can help offer additional products and services in your industry you otherwise wouldn’t be able to offer.
+White label marketing is a partnership between two businesses where the white label provider works behind-the-scenes under their partners branding, not their own.
+This type of partnership is typically not publicly known and the white label provider acts as an extension of their partners’ team.
+This type of partner marketing strategy can help offer additional products and services in your industry you otherwise wouldn’t be able to offer.
 This creates a no-hassle revenue stream, and products can often be white labeled to carry your brand.

 Affiliate marketing partners promote your brand for monetary reward.
 The result is a direct alliance of brands that targets a mutual audience.
-Groupon is an example of this type of partnership marketing.
+An example of this is Groupon partnering with businesses to promote their services and products (and at a discounted rate typically).

-This example of partnership marketing develops content such as podcasts, articles, and videos that includes partnerships.
+A content development partnership can be creative and encompasses various strategies, such as developing podcasts, articles, videos, and visual content assets.
 Each company shares these resources with its target audience.
-Link sharing and co-creation also help align the companies.
+Link sharing and co-creation also helps align the companies.

 With distribution partnerships, you can bundle products and services.
 It can be in the form of discounts, coupons, in-store demonstrations, giveaways, or other types of promotions.
 This partnership is one of the most practiced and widespread types of partnership marketing.

-Use retention marketing techniques for loyalty programs.
+Retention marketing is most often used as a technique for loyalty programs.
 They reward customers based on how often or how much they buy.
 You could also include partner discounts or products within your program and vice versa.
+Most retailers have an incentive program with the focus of retention marketing that rewards their top customers.
+Nordstrom’s Nordy Club is a shining example of this with their private events, member benefits, and shopping points that can be used for cash discounts.

 Another partnership marketing strategy is teaming up with a partner for online or offline shared stores.
-For example, Starbucks locations opening within grocery stores is an offline shared store.
+For example, Starbucks locations opening within grocery stores, like Target, is an offline shared store.
 An example of an online shared store includes businesses that have stores on Etsy.

 Joint products go off of a partnership where two businesses alter or create a new existing product that creates more value for the customer.
-An example of this could be mobile phones powered by a technology provider such as Google or Microsoft.
+An example of this is Apple and Nike partnering to create Nike+ that’s evolved into an environment of products, apps, kits, and a training community.
+In recent years, this joint product partnership evolved into the Apple Watch Nike+.

 You’ve likely seen product placements in every TV show or movie you’ve ever watched and never even realized it.
 Product placement partnership marketing includes things like a box on a shelf with a brand name, like Cheerios.
 Or something more direct like a mention of Tide while doing a laundry scene.
 Celebrity endorsements can also count as product placement partner marketing.

 Sponsorship partnerships associate your brand with an event or team with the goal of overall improving your brand recognition and reputation.
 By liking a certain team or cause, it’s more likely that you’ll attract some of the same customers to your company.
 If they’re favorite sports team trusts your brand, why shouldn’t they?
-You see sponsorship partner marketing at sports, events, local causes, in the media, and several places.
+You see sponsorships in sports, events, local causes, and media to name a few examples.
 It’s a strong contender for effective marketing campaigns.

-What are the Benefits of a Partnership Marketing Strategy?
+What are the Benefits of a Partner Strategy?

 Increase Value Proposition

-Partnership marketing is about more than promotions that connect multiple brands.
+A marketing partnership is about more than promotions that connect multiple brands.
 Strategic partnerships can impact everything from advertising to merchandising and product packaging.
 Collaboration at this level can also kickstart joint distribution and sales opportunities.
-As a result, co-marketing combines the power of organizations, increasing the value proposition:
+As a result, this joint marketing partnership combines the power of organizations, increasing the value proposition:

 - Deliver new content